maralorn/nix-output-monitor/README.md

 ## Example Run

-The recording is a bit laggy, but at least on my notebook it's quite smooth and readable.
+The recording is a bit laggy, but after a rewrite of the printing timing it is super smooth and readable.

 With some local builds and downloads: